-Consistent with the fiscal 2013 income tax provision, our effective tax rate for fiscal 2014 will be lower than statutory combined rates if we decide that it would be beneficial to amend certain prior years' tax returns to claim the benefit of foreign tax credits instead of deductions.
+Our effective tax rate for the quarter ended March 1, 2014 was consistent with the second quarter of the prior year at approximately 40 percent.
+As with the fiscal 2013 income tax provision, our effective tax rate for fiscal 2014 will be lower than statutory combined rates if we decide that it would be beneficial to amend certain prior years' tax returns to claim the benefit of foreign tax credits instead of deductions.
 However, we do not anticipate that we will have the information necessary to determine whether it would be more beneficial to amend these returns or to determine the fiscal 2014 benefit from our foreign tax credits until the fourth quarter.
-Accordingly, we anticipate that our effective income tax rate during the first three quarters of fiscal 2014 will approximate 40 percent.
+Accordingly, we anticipate that our effective income tax rate during the first three quarters of fiscal 2014 will continue to approximate 40 percent.

-We paid \$2.1 million in cash for income taxes during the quarter ended November 30, 2013, primarily for payment on our income tax liabilities at August 31, 2013.
-We anticipate that our total cash paid for income taxes will be less than our income tax provision in fiscal 2014 and future years as we utilize foreign tax credit carryforwards and other deferred income tax assets.
+We paid \$2.7 million in cash for income taxes during the two quarters ended March 1, 2014, primarily for payment on our income tax liabilities at August 31, 2013.
+We anticipate that our total cash paid for income taxes will be less than our income tax provision in fiscal 2014 and future years if and as we utilize foreign tax credit carryforwards and other deferred income tax assets.
 After utilization of our foreign tax credit carryforwards, which we currently expect to be fully used by the end of fiscal 2016, we anticipate that our cash paid for income taxes will increase and approximate our income tax provision.